Social Security Tribunal Rules of Procedure (SOR/2022-256)

 Marginal note:If the parties reach an agreement

-39 (1) Parties may ask the Tribunal to make a decision based on an agreement they have reached and signed.
-To do this, parties must file a request and the agreement with the Tribunal.
+39 (1) A party may ask the Tribunal to make a decision based on an agreement that the parties have reached and signed.
+To do this, the party must file a request and the agreement with the Tribunal.

 Marginal note:Exception

-(2) Parties do not need to file a request or the agreement if they reach the agreement at a settlement conference.
+(2) The party does not need to file a request or an agreement if they reach the agreement at a settlement conference.

 Having a Witness Participate